0xcatrovacer/go-load-balancer/README.md

-A simple Task Scheduler and Load Balancer using Goroutines and channels
+A simple Task Scheduler and Load Balancer simulator using Goroutines and channels